 "Following Christ,” in many segments of American Christianity, has become a cliché, a phrase with no real meaning.
-I say this not to judge but rather to simply point out that in our society "following Christ" means practically nothing.
+I say this not to judge but rather to simply point out that in our world "following Christ" means practically nothing.
 A person can use this phrase to identify themselves as a Christian but the phrase says almost nothing about the beliefs or practices of the person using it except that they are somehow, in some vague way, a believer in Jesus.
-To use the phrase this way, however, is to empty it of meaning.
+To use the phrase this way, however, is to make it well nigh meaningless.

 It is important to understand that this - renunciation - is where Christian life begins.
 “Follow me” is the first commandment of Christ, the beginning, and without this renunciation there is no beginning and thus no real Christian life.

 In the Gospels there are many people who are curious about Christ and have opinions about Him, watching Him from near or far, but who have left nothing to follow Him.
 They are called the crowd.
 They are not disciples - followers - because their opinions and beliefs have cost them nothing.
-They have left nothing, renounced nothing, and are thus spectators to Christ’s dispensation, not participants in it.
+They have left nothing, renounced nothing, and are thus spectators to the Divine drama, not participants in it.